-For maximum benefits, we often recommend having a chemical peel first and then a hydrafacial treatment 3 to 7 days later to remove dead skin and rehydrate your face, as a chemical peel can dry out a bit.
-Yes, extractions can be done at the same time, of course, all skin types react differently.
-Depending on the procedure after a chemical peel, it's important to stay out of the sun for at least 24 hours and use sunscreen.
+When it comes to achieving maximum benefits for your skin, it's often recommended to have a chemical peel first and then a HydraFacial treatment 3 to 7 days later.
+This is because chemical peels can dry out the skin, while HydraFacial treatments can help to rehydrate and remove dead skin cells.
+Extractions can be done at the same time, but it's important to note that all skin types react differently.
+After a chemical peel, it's important to stay out of the sun for at least 24 hours and use sunscreen.

-We always offer a good Microderm or HydroFacial before peeling.

-It exfoliates and moisturizes the skin and when you apply the peel it deepens and responds well.
-Check back in person, as each person's skin type and age may change the treatment plan.
-First, unlike chemical peels, Hydrafacial is a non-invasive skin rejuvenation treatment.
-Hydrafacial and chemical peels exfoliate the skin, but unlike chemical peels, Hydrafacial does not cause any damage to the skin.
+We always suggest having a Microderm or HydroFacial before peeling, as this exfoliates and moisturizes the skin.
+When you apply the peel afterwards, it will penetrate deeper and respond better.
+It's best to check in with your dermatologist in person, as each person's skin type and age may require a different treatment plan.
+Unlike chemical peels, HydraFacial is a non-invasive skin rejuvenation treatment that does not cause any damage to the skin.

 It also provides moisturizing benefits that cannot be obtained with chemical peels.
 Before scheduling your HydraFacial, it's important to refrain from receiving any laser treatments two weeks prior.
 You should also avoid scheduling chemical peels or medium or deep dermal fillers during this time.
 Additionally, six months before your scheduled HydraFacial, stop using any product that contains isotretinoin, such as Accutane.
 HydraFacial is often referred to as “hydradermabrasion” because it involves an exfoliation similar to microdermabrasion combined with moisturizing serums.